sanathsasi01/adidas-wishlist/README.md

 1. React Router : for multiple routes in the application
 2. Bootstrap : css framework, used to display the products details in cards.
 3. React Context : To display the total count of items present in wishlist.
-4. Axios : To fetch data from the Mock server
+4. Axios : To fetch data from the Mock server.